Our gear requirements are easy to meet, and are items that all motorcyclists should own and use already.

-One-piece leathers, or two-piece leathers that connect with a zipper are best.
-If the jacket and pants do not connect, they must fully overlap when the rider is seated on the bike in the tucked position.
+BETTER: We also allow two-piece leathers that connect with a zipper.
+If the jacket and pants do not connect, they must fully overlap when the rider is seated on the bike.

-We also allow non-leather riding suits (such as Aerostich) provided they are motorcycle specific and have extra padding in the knees and elbows at a minimum.
+OKAY: We also allow non-leather riding suits (cordura type, such as Aerostich) provided they are motorcycle specific and have extra padding in the knees and elbows at a minimum.
 If they don't have the padding built in, consider purchasing separate padding for these areas.

-At the NJ track, a SNELL 2000 or 2005 helmet is required.
-This is a NJ state law (one that we do not agree with, by the way!).
-At the New Hampshire track, an UNDAMAGED, full-faced helmet with DOT, SNELL, or BSI rating.
+Must be an UNDAMAGED, full-faced helmet with DOT, SNELL, or BSI rating.
+It should be no older than 5 years.
 A high-quality "flip up" type helmet will also be allowed in the RED group only.

 HELMET FIT: It is imperative that your helmet fit properly.
 There should be no space between your head and face, and the cheek and forehead pads.
 If anything, the pads should gently compress your face.
 If you can easily fit a finger between your head and the pads, then your helmet is improperly fitted and may not adequately protect you in a crash.